-(A) Non-lawyers who retain other licenses relevant to the subject matter of the adjudication should be presumed to have the requisite qualifications to serve.

-(B) The presumption of qualification for a licensed, non-lawyer representative described in subsection (A) depends on the representative being a member in good standing of their licensing jurisdiction at the time of the representation and not being otherwise prohibited by law from acting as a representative.
+- (A) Non-lawyers who retain other licenses relevant to the subject matter of the adjudication should be presumed to have the requisite qualifications to serve. - (B) The presumption of qualification for a licensed, non-lawyer representative described in subsection (A) depends on the representative being a member in good standing of their licensing jurisdiction at the time of the representation and not being otherwise prohibited by law from acting as a representative.

 - 1. (to subsection (A)): The Agency Practice Act expressly permits certified public accountants to act as a representative in adjudications before the Internal Revenue Service.
 5 U.S.C. § 500(c).
-Other examples of professional licenses that may be relevant to a proceeding are a medical license in SSA disability adjudications or an engineering license in environmental permitting hearings. - 2. (to subsection (A)): The question of whether a license is in a field relevant to the subject matter of the adjudication is a question for the [Agency], but should be interpreted broadly to include any field that may provide the representative with experience, education, or training that may be useful in the adjudication. - 3. (to subsection (A)): Relevant licenses may be broadly construed to include recognition of any of the qualification(s) in rule 204 by an established accreditation system.
-For example, - 4. (to subsection (B)): Being a member in good standing of a professional licensing jurisdiction includes not being under active suspension or disbarment by that jurisdiction from engaging in the licensed professional activity.
+Other examples of licenses that may be relevant to a proceeding are a medical license in SSA disability adjudications or an engineering license in environmental permitting hearings. - 2. (to subsection (A)): The question of whether a license is in a field relevant to the subject matter of the adjudication is a question for the [designated Agency official], but should be interpreted broadly to include any field that may provide the representative with experience, education, or training that may be useful in the adjudication. - 3. (to subsection (A)): Relevant licenses may be broadly construed to include recognition of any of the qualification(s) in rule 204 by an established accreditation system, such as a licensed social worker or health care professional being deemed qualified to serve as a representative in a social security benefits proceeding. - 4. (to subsection (B)): Being a member in good standing of a licensing jurisdiction includes not being under active suspension or disbarment by that jurisdiction from engaging in the licensed activity.
 See, e.g., 38 C.F.R. § 14.633(c)(5) (VA).